binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 To find out a little more about the application:

-`dpkg-query -l '*[some text you think may exist in the package name]*'`
+`dpkg-query -l '*<some text you think may exist in the package name>*'`

-Or if you know the package name your after:
+Or if you know the package name you're after:

 `dpkg -l [package name]``

 Want more info still?

-`man [package name]``
+`man [package name]`

 ### Kali Linux Install {#tooling-setup-kali-linux-kali-linux-install}

 Offensive Security (the creators of Kali Linux) provide many options for running their distribution.
-ISO, turn-key VMware image, [custom ARM images](https://www.offensive-security.com/kali-linux-vmware-arm-image-download/), Mobile images ([NetHunter](https://www.kali.org/kali-linux-nethunter/))
+ISO, turn-key VMware image, [custom ARM images](https://www.offensive-security.com/kali-linux-vmware-arm-image-download/), Mobile images ([NetHunter](https://www.kali.org/kali-linux-nethunter/)).
 I've used the ISO installed on a VM guest in this setup, as I had a capable host for running this VM and the Windows VM that I setup below.
 I didn't want the pre-generated SSH host key, which is why I chose the ISO over the turn-key image.
 If you install on physical hardware, you can just skip this section and move to the "[Tools I Use](#tooling-setup-kali-linux-tools-i-use-on-kali-linux)" section.

 The Offensive Security team which can be found on [IRC](http://docs.kali.org/community/kali-linux-irc-channel) are also very helpful and quick to respond to package requests, etc.